karlseguin/http.zig/readme.md

 fn notFound(_: *httpz.Request, res: *httpz.Response) !void {
     res.status = 404;

-    // you can set the body directly to a []const u8, but note that the memory
+    // you can set the body directly to a []u8, but note that the memory
     // must be valid beyond your handler.
 Use the res.arena if you need to allocate
     // memory for the body.
     res.body = "Not Found";